islam-sobhi/MyLaravelBlog/readme.md

 </p>

 ## About this project :

 **Advantages of this project: -**

+1. The register page.
-1. The Google Account or Facebook account login page.
+2. The Google Account or Facebook account login page.
-2. The Forgotten Password page to send the password reset link.
+3. The Forgotten Password page to send the password reset link.
-3. Control Panel: It includes:
+4. Control Panel: It includes:

 -    Every Admin has a control panel.
-- 	Control the personal page of the user.
+- 	Control the profile page of the user.
-- 	Control the display of stickers
-- 	Control the display of posters
+- 	Control the display of posts.
+- 	soft delete page for posts delete and can recover them.
-- 	 Add and delete mail sections
+- 	 Add and delete Admins.
+-     control permission of admin.
 - 	 Add and delete tags

-4. Home Page to post posts and users can comment using their email.
+5. Home Page to post posts and users can comment using their email.
+- And users can also share a post with their Facebook account.
 - And users  can also search for any post by tag name, post name or post category

 **And many options**

 **Enjoy ^_^**